front-commerce/developers.front-commerce.com/docs/react-components-structure.md

 http://bradfrost.com/wp-content/uploads/2013/06/atomic-design.png

 And overall, it seemed like a perfect fit with React which embraced the ideas of components.
-We believed that by splitting our components in tiny little pieces that would assemble together to create whole pages, it would be easy to apply those principles.
+We believed that splitting our components in tiny pieces would help us applying those principles.
+By assembling them together we could create whole pages easily.
 Thus, we ended with this kind of structure:

 ```
 src/